bcgov/forestry-digital-services/collections/_applications/client.md

 - Written APIs to populate Client with data automatically, and
 - Built and is testing Client's intake form and dashboard in a development environment

-The team continues to develop, test, and refine Client with a goal of launching a “simplified” version of the application by the end of 2023.
+The team continues to develop, test, and refine Client with a goal of launching a “simplified” version of the application in early 2024.

 ## More information
 + github: Forest Client Frontend [https://github.com/bcgov/nr-forest-client/](https://github.com/bcgov/nr-forest-client/)